 How to Spot Leaky Roofs

-While buying a new home can be exciting, remember that it is a huge financial commitment.
-Making uncalculated acquisitions may leave you financially stranded, especially when you end up buying a home that requires a lot of attention.
+While buying a new home can be exciting, remember it is a substantial financial commitment.
+Making uncalculated acquisitions may leave you financially stranded, especially when buying a home that requires much attention.

-It’s important to look beyond a house's superficial beauty and stay focused to identify red flags that can turn into a huge financial commitment and potential safety hazard.
-The red flags cited above can be used as a checklist for a house inspection.
+It’s essential to look beyond a house's superficial qualities and stay focused to identify red flags that can turn into big and recurring financial problems and potential safety hazards for you and your family.